goradd/gengen/README.md

 Gengen is pretty simple, and just combines a template with a json configuration file you can use to define values in the template.
 It expects the template to be the stdin or the only argument to the command line.
 Output will be directed to the file you specify with the -o option, or stdout if no file is specified.

 This design means gengen does not have additional dependencies, is easily installed using *go get*, is cross-platform, and works well in go:generate lines.

-When specifying the config file or input file, you can use the word "GOPATH" to refer to the current go path in the path to either file.
-For example, ```GOPATH/src/myfile.tmpl```.

-Configuration files can start with comments.
+Configuration files can contain comments at the beginning.
 Gengen will look for the first open bracket, and start reading its json input from there.

 ## Installation